top of page

 These divisions are further broken down into specific categories for more detailed tracking.

-Benefits of Using Cost Codes in Construction
+Benefits of Using Cost Codes Construction

 Using construction cost codes provides several tangible benefits: